 - Prefer to visit in November or December?

 Next, there’s the Northern Lights.
-Although the days have already started getting longer by January, there’s still plenty of darkness.
-This makes for ideal conditions to hunt down the Aurora Borealis.
+Although January offers slightly more daylight than December, there are still long, lingering periods of darkness.
+This creates the ideal conditions for hunting down the Aurora Borealis.
 Learn more about how to chase them down with our Northern Lights guide.

 In the winter months, chances are there will be snow on the ground.
-As well as giving you the perfect backdrop for your vacation pics, the snow brightens everything up.
+Besides giving you the perfect backdrop for your vacation pics, the snow brightens everything up.
 This helps make up for the relative lack of sunlight.

-Here are some of our favorite reasons to visit Iceland in January:
+Here are some of our favorite reasons to visit Iceland in winter:

 - Fantastic conditions for Northern Lights tours